 - "Facing the Bullets" One-Liner: Combined with Ironic Echo.
 "Yes!
 In the name of God I WILL let you out!"

-- Good Is Old-Fashioned: The title man, Romney Wordsworth, is prosecuted for being an (illegal) librarian and (illegally) believing in God, which is deemed obsolete and thus wrong.
-He on the other hand upholds them to the point of death (everyone "obsolete" is killed).
-Wordsworth's a courageous martyr who stands up against this tyranny even if it means his life.
+- Good Is Old-Fashioned: Wordsworth is prosecuted for being an (illegal) librarian and (illegally) believing in God, which is deemed "obsolete" and thus wrong.
+On the other hand, he upholds his morals and values to the point of death (everyone "obsolete" is killed).
+Wordsworth's a courageous martyr who stands up against the State's tyranny, even though it means his life is over.

-- The Government: The State.
-They also have shades of The Empire.
+- The Government: The State, who also have shades of The Empire.

-- Guile Hero: Wordsworth is a man on his way to die, fighting every moment.
-When given the chance to plan his own execution, he takes this one token means to break him further and sets up a whole gambit to show the true character of The State as cowards when placed in certain doom.
-He does this in about under a minute once the "Eureka!"
+- Guile Hero: Wordsworth is a man on his way to die, fighting every moment to stay strong.
+When given the chance to plan his own execution, he takes this opportunity to break him further and instead sets up a whole gambit to show the true character of the State as a bunch of cowards when placed in certain doom.
+He does this in under a minute once the "Eureka!"
 Moment occurs.

 - Hidden Depths: Wordsworth built all of his own furniture.
-It was this skill in carpentry that allowed him to remain alive for so long, since they deem the trade useful (presumably he's no longer young enough to work efficiently in their view, hence his condemnation for being obsolete since they no longer allow his former work as a librarian).
+It was his skill in carpentry that allowed him to remain alive for so long, since the State deems the trade useful (presumably he's no longer young enough to work efficiently in their view, hence his condemnation for being obsolete since they no longer allow his former work as a librarian).

 - Hoist by His Own Petard:

-- The ending implies that while his cowardice disgraced The State, it was his frantic pleas for "God" to let him out that was the final nail in his coffin.
-After all, he said himself, "God does not exist", according to The State.
-Earlier there is also a lesser example, when The Chancellor tries to call for help, but Wordsworth points out that there's no one around to "isolate the prisoner", demoralizing them, which is a rule he enacted.
+- The ending implies that while his cowardice disgraced the State, it was the Chancellor's frantic pleas for "God" to let him out that was the final nail in his coffin.
+After all, he said himself, "God does not exist", according to the State.
+Earlier, there is also a lesser example, when he tries to call for help, but Wordsworth points out that there's no one around to "isolate the prisoner", which is a rule he enacted.

-- Homage: The script was based on Fahrenheit 451.
+- The script was based on Fahrenheit 451.